At Edgio, we believe our innovations democratize access to information and this has the power to enrich and transform lives on a global scale.

 3. Ed-Tech transforms how and where we consume content.

 Reaching students where and how they like to learn helps educators engage more learners, no matter what barriers they face.

-In early 2020, Scholastic responded to the outcry for educational content by creating new e-books, print and technology-based learning programs for pre-K to grade 12, and video teaching guides that support children's learning and literacy in school and at home.
+In early 2020, they responded to the outcry for educational content by creating new e-books, print and technology-based learning programs for pre-K to grade 12, and video teaching guides that support children’s learning and literacy in school and at home.

-For Limelight, it’s been gratifying to be part of the overnight success of so many of our Ed-Tech customers and to see our mission to enrich lives become a reality.
+For Edgio, it’s been gratifying to be part of the overnight success of so many of our Ed-Tech customers and to see our mission to enrich lives become a reality.
 We’re also inspired by the innovative spirit of those in the media and entertainment sector who partner with educators to deliver an Ed-Tech solution when needed.

 To learn more about the important role CDNs play in improving the performance of Ed-Tech platforms, checkout the interview with Data Quest.